Finding it hard to adjust to college? Having difficulty managing your time?

 Concerned about your grades?
 Having difficulties with your parents?

 Having trouble in a romantic relationship?

-If you're struggling, our team of professionals is here to help.
+If you’re struggling, our team is here to help.

 According to Ulifeline.org, suicide is “the act of deliberately taking one’s own life.”
 Suicide is also the second leading cause of death among college students.
 Suicide is a very serious subject and is preventable.
 The following are some of the warning signs of suicide: talking about wanting to die or kill oneself, talking about feeling hopeless or no reason to live, increasing the use of alcohol and/or other drugs, anxiety, agitation, sleeping too little or too much, showing rage, extreme mood swings, and others.
 Most people that attempt/commit suicide have an underlying mental health concern such as depression, anxiety, or substance dependence.
 If you or someone you know is experiencing some of these symptoms, Mountwest is here to help!

 If you feel unsafe and /or need immediate assistance, please contact 911 or visit your local emergency room. the National Suicide Prevention Lifeline, 1.800.273.TALK (8255), is a 24-hour, toll-free suicide prevention and intervention resource that provides immediate assistance.
-WV now has a 24 hours, statewide substance abuse call line 844-HELP4WV
+WV now has a 24-hour, statewide substance abuse call line 844-HELP4WV